DIY Lavender Pet Spray: Wake Up And Smell The Lavender

 The before and after results that I experienced had to do more with the odors and dirt which would stick to my bitch’s fur.
 I don’t mind combing her every couple of days, but I will say that after a hit of lavender on her coat, she is a lot more susceptible to it, and I have a much easier time combing her.
 Literally, combing through the fur is easier.
 I mean, she doesn’t usually try and squirm away, nor does she usually have tons of gunk in her coat, but still, there is some kind of a difference for sure.

-Both cats and dogs can benefit from such natural sprays, by the way.
-Although, you may have to adjust the blend and the quantities according to the size of your pet.
-Also, if you blend, use just a drop or two of each oil.
+Just be careful when you blend too only use just a drop or two of each oil.
 Too much essential oil is not a good thing, so it is better to be safe than sorry.
+Toxicity is a real possibility when dosages are used in large amounts.
 And, as always, if you have any concerns, talk to your doggy doctor.

 The ability to provide your furry friends with a way of being cleaner and more refreshed is a great little pet-related life hack.
 Plus, the fact that it barely costs anything is an added bonus.
 Many times, pet products cost a lot: food, toys, what have yous.
 A natural pet spray is actually one of the least expensive products on the market.
 You don’t even need to have a commercial one, and it can do a lot of good in the short and long term.